MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 This error can occur when making custom modifications to HNS objects or installing new Windows Update that introduce changes to HNS without tearing down old HNS objects.
 It indicates that a HNS object which was previously created before an update is incompatible with the currently installed HNS version.

-On Windows Server 2019 (and below), users can delete HNS objects by deleting the HNS.data file
+On Windows Server 2019 (and earlier), users can delete HNS objects by deleting the HNS.data file
 ```
 Stop-Service HNS
 rm C:\ProgramData\Microsoft\Windows\HNS\HNS.data